daemon-labs-io/docker-terraform-aws/README.md

 ---

-## 5. Cleanup
+## 6. Cleanup

 **Goal:** Destroy resources, remove containers and reclaim disk space.

 Since we are done with the workshop, let's remove the resources we created.

-Runn the following command:
+Run the following command:

 ```
 docker compose run --rm terraform destroy